xddemir/Pycraft/README.md

 ### Version naming
 Our individual versions is labeled individually following the format below: eg: 21p1003-21a This is (Date), (First letter of name of game), (Big release ID), (Month), (-), (Year), (Alpha/Beta) Any Unstable releases will also have in addition to the following format, a release code at the end, starting from 01, these indicate how many new revisioons there have been before the last large update.

+## Spider Development

+you might be wondering, what on earth we mean by "spider development", and what will that mean for me, in short this means that as developers we will update the program and run tests on it by changing and working on different features at different times, perhaps when techniques become available or when we feel it is ready for implimentation, this does not mean that updates or development will incur a delay, it simply allows us to work on multiple features independ from the rest of the game so features might be built up over a series of updates.

 ## Final Notices

 Thank you greatly for supporting this project simply by running it, I am sorry in advance for any spelling mistakes.
 The programs will be updated frequently and I shall do my best to keep this up to date too.
 I also want to add that you are welcome to view and change the program and share it with your friends however please may I have some credit, just a name would do and if you find any bugs or errors please feel free to comment in the comments section any feedback so I can improve my program, it will all be much appreciated and give as much detail as you wish to give out.
-BY INSTALLING THIS PROJECT ONTO YOUR COMPUTER AND RUNNING IT I; Tom Jebbo DO NOT TAKE ANY RESPONCIBILITY FOR ANY DAMAGES THIS MAY CAUSE HOWEVER UNLIKELY, AND YOU AGREE TO HAVE EXERNAL MODULES INSTALLED ONTO YOUR COMPUTER ALSO, OF WHICH I HAVE NO CONTROL OVER, PLEASE USE THIS PROGRAM RESPLONCIBLY AND DO NOT USE IT TO CAUSE HARM.
+BY INSTALLING THIS PROJECT ONTO YOUR COMPUTER AND RUNNING IT I; Tom Jebbo DO NOT TAKE ANY RESPONCIBILITY FOR ANY DAMAGES THIS MAY CAUSE HOWEVER UNLIKELY, AND YOU AGREE TO HAVE EXERNAL MODULES INSTALLED ONTO YOUR COMPUTER ALSO, OF WHICH I HAVE NO CONTROL OVER, PLEASE USE THIS PROGRAM RESPONCIBLY AND DO NOT USE IT TO CAUSE HARM.
 YOU MUST ALSO HAVE PERMISSION FROM THE DEVISES MAGAGER OR ADMINISTRATOR TO INSTALL AND USE COMMAND PROMPT OR TERMINAL.
-NO DATA THIS PROGRAM COLLECTS IS STORED ANYWHERE BUT, ON YOUR DEVISE, AND AT ANY POINT NO CONNECTION TO A NETWORK IS REQUIRED, AFTER INSTALLATION, TO RUN THIS PROGRAM.
+NO DATA THIS PROGRAM COLLECTS IS STORED ANYWHERE BUT, ON YOUR DEVISE, AND AT ANY POINT NO CONNECTION TO A NETWORK IS REQUIRED HOWEVER RECOMENDED TO KEEP THE MODULES AND GAME UP TO DATE, AFTER INSTALLATION, TO RUN THIS PROGRAM.
 THIS PROGRAM DOES NOT SEND ANY DATA TO THE DEVELOPER OR ANYONE ELSE ABOUT THIS PROGRAM.
 Thank you.